dineshpatra/savaari/README.md

 * Browser resolution detection both during loading and resize.
 This feature is done via Javascript.
 * Loading screen.
 * User agent detection, wheather the user is using mobile or desktop, or any other (like curl).
-* Width based media quwery
+* Width based media query, for displaying diffrent images in diffrent resolution.